input-output-hk/peras-design/docs/reports/tech-report-1.md

 The initial phase of the first Peras PI's work on simulation revolves around discovery.
 This involves several key tasks, including prototyping and evaluating different simulation architectures, investigating simulation-based analysis workflows, assessing existing network simulation tools, establishing interface and serialization formats, eliciting requirements for both simulation and analysis purposes, and gaining a deeper understanding of Peras behaviors.
 The first prototype simulation, developed in Haskell, is closely intertwined with the Agda specification.
 This integration extends to the generation of types directly from Agda.
 Subsequent work will migrate a significant portion of the Peras implementation from Haskell to functions within the Agda specification, which will necessitate reconceptualizing and refining various components of the simulation.

 The Peras simulation employs language-agnostic components that collaborate seamlessly (see figure below).
 This includes node implementations in Haskell, with Rust implementations forthcoming.
-Additionally, the native-Haskell simulation utilizes the IOSim packages in a manner consistent with QuickCheck tests in `peras-quickcheck`, which also supports a Foreign Function Interface (FFI) connection to Netsim and `peras-rust`.
+Additionally, the native-Haskell simulation utilizes the [IOSim](https://hackage.haskell.org/package/io-classes) packages in a manner consistent with QuickCheck tests in `peras-quickcheck`, which also supports a _Foreign Function Interface_ (FFI) connection to [Netsim](https://github.com/input-output-hk/ce-netsim) and `peras-rust`.
 The simulation setup also encompasses statistically designed experiments, the ability to inject rare events or adversarial behaviors, tools for generating networks and scenarios, as well as analysis and visualization tools to interpret the simulation results.
 A significant aspect of the workflow is geared towards analysis.
-This involves an observability approach to gathering metrics, utilization of language-independent file formats, visualization of network structures, and statistical analyses primarily conducted using R.
+This involves an observability approach to gathering metrics, utilization of language-independent file formats, visualization of network structures, and statistical analyses primarily conducted using [R](https://www.r-project.org/).

 ![Workflow for simulation experiments](../diagrams/sim-expts/sim-workflow.png)

 The IOSim-based Haskell simulator for Peras currently provides a provisional implementation of the Peras protocol's intricacies, including committee selection, voting rounds, and cool-down periods.
 Presently, the fidelity of the simulation to the Peras protocol is moderate, while the fidelity at the network layer remains low.
 Substantial refactoring and refinement efforts are deemed necessary moving forward to enhance the simulation's accuracy and effectiveness.

-The simulation implements the February version of the Peras protocol, illustrated in the UML (unified modeling language) sequence diagrams below for node behavior and the activity diagram for node state transitions.
+The simulation implements the February version of the Peras protocol, illustrated in the [UML](https://en.wikipedia.org/wiki/Unified_Modeling_Language) sequence diagrams below for node behavior, and the activity diagram for node state transitions.
 Nodes receive messages for entering a new slot or new voting round; they also receive new preferred chains or votes from their upstream peers via messages.
 When they vote, forge blocks, or adopt a new preferred chain, they notify their downstream peers via messages.

+> [!WARNING]
-Note that the detailed behavior of the February protocol differs somewhat from later versions such as the March protocol.
+> The detailed behavior of the February protocol differs somewhat from later versions such as the March protocol.

 ![UML sequence diagram for the February version of the Peras protocol](../diagrams/sim-expts/peras-sequence.png)